Chikungunya Vaccine Live (Monograph)

 Potential for Vertical Transmission of Vaccine Virus and Fetal/Neonatal Adverse Reactions

-Vertical transmission of wild-type CHIKV to neonates from pregnant individuals with viremia at delivery is common and can cause severe, potentially fatal CHIKV disease in neonates.
-Vertical transmission of wild-type CHIKV and fetal death attributable to CHIKV in the context of antepartum infection has been reported to occur infrequently.
+Vertical transmission of wild-type CHIKV to neonates from pregnant individuals with viremia at delivery may occur; can cause severe, potentially fatal chikungunya virus disease in neonates.

-Vaccine viremia occurs in the first week following administration of chikungunya vaccine live, with resolution of viremia by 14 days after vaccination.
-It is not known if the vaccine virus can be transmitted from a pregnant individual to the fetus or neonate and cause fetal or neonatal adverse reactions.
+Vaccine viremia occurs in the first week after administration of the vaccine, with resolution by 14 days.
+Unknown if the vaccine virus can be transmitted from a pregnant individual to the fetus or neonate and cause fetal or neonatal adverse reactions.

-Decisions to administer chikungunya vaccine live during pregnancy should take into consideration the individual’s risk of exposure to wild-type CHIKV, gestational age, and risks to the fetus or neonate from vertical transmission of wild-type CHIKV.
+Consider the pregnant individual's risk of exposure to wild-type CHIKV, gestational age, and risks to the fetus or neonate from vertical transmission of wild-type virus when deciding to administer chikungunya vaccine live during pregnancy.

 Syncope

-Syncope (fainting) can occur in association with administration of injectable vaccines including chikungunya vaccine live.
+Syncope (fainting) can occur with administration of vaccines including chikungunya vaccine live.
 Procedures should be in place to avoid injury from fainting.

 Limitations of Vaccine Effectiveness